oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 ## About this Workshop

-The labs in this workshop walk you through all the steps to build a Data Lake using Autonomous Data Warehouse (ADW), Oracle Object Storage, and optionally Oracle Cloud Infrastructure (OCI) Data Catalog and Amazon Simple Storage Service (S3).
+The labs in this workshop walk you through all the steps to build a Data Lake using Autonomous Data Warehouse (ADW), Oracle Object Storage, and Amazon Simple Storage Service (S3).

 In the data-driven era, building efficient and scalable data lakes is pivotal for organizations aiming to harness the full potential of their data.
 Oracle ADW has made significant strides in this field, offering a unified platform rich with capabilities such as graph analysis, machine learning, spatial processing, JSON support, and in-memory data caching.

 Traditionally, there were two main paths for creating data lake architectures: The database-centric and the object store-centric approach.
 Each offers unique strengths.
 The database-centric model excels in performance, concurrency, governance, and security.
 The object store-centric approach provides instant data access, multiple-engine compatibility, and multi-cloud support.

 There are scenarios where an object store-centric approach shines.
 ADW supports a wide range of file formats and is compatible across multiple cloud platforms.
-It even facilitates seamless collaboration and data sharing with the Delta Sharing Protocol, and robust data governance through Data Catalogs integration.
+It even facilitates seamless collaboration and data sharing with the Delta Sharing Protocol.

 The focus of this workshop is on the process of building an object store-centric data lake with ADW.
 Whether you're an organization seeking superior performance, secure governance, or versatile support for diverse data formats and cloud platforms, this workshop is designed to equip you with the practical skills to leverage the full potential of your data with Oracle ADW.
 ADW provides an efficient, cost-effective, and robust data management solutions.